-two ideas and identify a clear set of tasks for addressing
+three ideas and identify a clear set of tasks for addressing

-key risks associated with the chosen concept.
+key risks associated with the chosen concept (four concepts per team).

 mockup review, as scheduled

 Make sure that you understand the requirements for the mockup review.

 Read and think about the sketch model review feedback that you received by email

 from instructors.
 All instructors assigned to give you feedback will have done so Tuesday morning.

 Your tool officer should organize a team area cleanup before your lab session, so that your workspace is in good shape for continuing work this week.